jgsbm/jgsecdata/README.md

 (First time deploying app after table has been created, run command with option `-c "null"`.)

-# Using multiple data sources
+## Using multiple data sources

-Create following environment variables
+If you want use hybrid database environment, create following environment variables.
+(If these variables are not defined, whole data is saved into SQL Database.)

 * CLOUD_DATABASE_HOST
 * CLOUD_DATABASE_PORT